“BUT I DON’T LIVE IN A FLOOD ZONE”

 There have been several “Federal Emergency Declarations” in the Mid-Atlantic States since 2004 from tropical depression Ivan, to severe northeast storms and snow.
-We will probably never see an intense storm like Katrina (fingers crossed) again, but that does not mean there aren’t other potential flood dangers facing us here in New Jersey.
+We will probably never see an intense storm like Katrina in New Jersey (fingers crossed), but that does not mean there aren’t other potential flood dangers facing us here in New Jersey.

 What is the danger?
 The danger I’m talking about is not carrying a flood insurance policy.
 Even one inch of water in your home could cost you thousands of dollars in damages.

 Let me be clear on this!

 Your homeowner policy will not pay for flood damage.

 You will need to purchase a separate policy.

 The flood insurance program is actually run by the US Government as part of the Federal Emergency Management Agency (FEMA).
 They set the rules and the rates and allow several private insurance companies to write the policy on their behalf.
 The premiums are set by FEMA based on the property location and amount of coverage requested.
 Properties are located in various “zones” and can be classified as being in a “special flood hazard zone” or in a regular non-hazard zone.
 Obviously the closer the dwelling is located to a body of water the greater the likelihood that it is in a “special flood hazard area”.
 Flood insurance premiums are higher if a property is located in a special flood hazard area.